What Is a Contractor Bond? A Homeowner's Guide

 - Unlimited losses on large projects

-For a clear side by side explanation, read contractor bond vs insurance.
+For a clear side-by-side explanation, read contractor bond vs insurance.

 Why Sacramento Homeowners Should Care

-Many Sacramento area projects are big enough that a bad hire can hurt: roof replacement, ADU work, kitchen remodels, sewer repairs, panel upgrades, drainage corrections, and structural repairs.
+Many Sacramento-area projects are big enough that a bad hire can hurt: roof replacement, ADU work, kitchen remodels, sewer repairs, panel upgrades, drainage corrections, and structural repairs.

 The bond does two useful things.
 First, it creates a possible recovery path if the contractor breaks the rules.
 Second, it is a quick verification signal.
 If the CSLB record does not show an active license and bond, stop before signing.